GUIDE

 A well-written manuscript should receive an initial publication decision within three months.
 Delays may occur if the review process includes major revisions.
 The Editorial Board strives to make publication decisions as quickly as possible, and authors can track the progress of the review process at the ScholarOne website.

-New journals are not allocated an Impact Factor immediately upon publication.
+The Impact Factor (2024) is 2.6.
 Design Science is indexed by Thomson-Reuters in their Web of Science under the Emerging Science Citation Index and in under review for regular ISI, the pre-requisite for attaining an impact factor.
 The process for allocating an impact factor takes typically two years.
-The Journal is indexed also by Scopus and Google Scholar.
+The Journal is also indexed by Scopus and Google Scholar.
+For further information, please consult the journal webpage on Cambridge University Press: https://www.cambridge.org/core/journals/design-science